-Zinc is an “essential trace element”, only very small amounts of zinc is needed in order to maintain optimal health.
+Health benefits of zinc.
+Zinc is an essential trace element.
+Only a very small amounts of zinc is needed in order to maintain optimal health.
 60% of zinc is stored in muscles, 30% in the bones and the remaining 10% is found in the retina of the eye, brain, skin, leukocytes (white blood cells), prostate, sperm and testes.
 Zinc is not stored for long periods of time in the body, so we need a constant supply from our diet.

 Why is zinc so important?